nbd-wtf/poncho/README.md

-  "requireSecret": false, // setting this to true will make it so only clients with this secret can get hosted channels "permanentSecrets": [], // you can specify static secrets here that can be used by clients when "requireSecret" is true "disablePreimageChecking": false // setting this to true will make it so poncho won't fetch and parse all bitcoin blocks looking for rogue preimages
+  "requireSecret": false, // setting this to true will make it so only clients with this secret can get hosted channels "permanentSecrets": [], // you can specify static secrets here that can be used by clients when "requireSecret" is true "disablePreimageChecking": true // setting this to false will make it so poncho will fetch and parse all bitcoin blocks }
-}
 ```